Not-Bruno/laboratory/README.md

 # Test Laboratory
 Local docker Environment for testing und playing.

+## Known Problems
+> Ubuntu Container does not start

 ## Network
 The local network is a Class C network.
 Since all containers are in the same network and should be able to see each other, subnetting is not an issue.